 Russell joined Meggitt in July 2017, initially as SVP and General Manager for Meggitt Control Systems in the UK, before being appointed to his current role as Group Operations Strategy Director.

 Russell began his career as an engineer with Rolls-Royce plc and spent almost 35 years with the company, in a variety of different roles.
 He has extensive experience in both Aerospace and Energy, particularly in the services arena.

 His last role at Rolls-Royce was President of Controls & Data Services Ltd and prior to that he spent 2 ½ years, based in Germany, as President of Rolls-Royce’s Civil Small & Medium Engines business, which designed, developed, assembled, tested and provided aftermarket support for aero engines for business jets and regional aircraft markets.

 He has a Master’s Degree in Mechanical Engineering from Cambridge University and a MBA from the University of Warwick

 Marina joined Meggitt PLC in 2005 as Company Secretarial Manager, becoming Senior Vice President & Group Company Secretary in 2012, with responsibility for the Board, Board Committees and the Executive Committee, corporate governance and UK listing rules compliance.
-She currently has responsibility for the Group’s ethics programme, data protection, share schemes, annual report, company secretarial support in the UK and overseas, UK pensions, insurance and business continuity.
+She currently has responsibility for the Group’s ethics programme, data protection, share schemes, annual report, company secretarial support in the UK and overseas, UK pensions, insurance, business continuity and communications.